 And as new car models come in, dealers have to make room on the forecourt.
 That means older, outgoing models are often heavily discounted and incentivised to create space for the new car releases.
 If you don’t mind driving a vehicle that’s not the latest, do some research into the specific car you want to buy and see if it has an updated or facelifted model that’s soon to be on sale.
 If there is, you should be able to find a discount for that specific make and model.

-Manufacturers offer discounts on their new stock too, with some providing 0% finance deals and fairly hefty deposit contributions.
+Manufacturers will often run used car sale events, with some providing finance deals, deposit contributions and extended warranties.
 If a manufacturer produces more cars than it can sell, they may also provide a discount for a limited time to help increase sales.

 To take advantage of such car deals, you’ll need to do some research into the vehicle you’re looking to buy.
 Whether that’s an Audi A6, a BMW 5 Series, or a Mercedes-Benz E-Class, it’s a good plan to look at a selection of cars to find the best deals going.

-Lots of dealerships have sales targets to meet every quarter.
-That means a higher chance of discounts in the final weeks of March, June, September, and December in order to increase sales to meet those targets.
+Lots of dealerships have used car sales targets to meet every quarter.
+That means a higher chance of discounts in the final weeks of March, June, September, and December to increase sales to meet those targets.
 At the very least, if they’ve not hit their targets, they’ll be more favourable to Negotiate a Better Car Deal.

 Shop during quiet periods

 When dealerships have extended quiet periods, they often provide discounts to maintain sales.
-They can be more open to Negotiating a Car Deal too.
-Naturally, such periods can be the best time to buy a new or used car.
-But when are these quiet times?
-Look to the months of:
+They can be more open to negotiating a car deal too.
+Naturally, such periods can be the best time to buy a used car.
+The quietest times are:

-• December and January, in particular the weeks of Christmas and New Year.
-During this time, most consumers focus their money on the festivities, not buying a car.
+• December, in particular, the weeks of Christmas.
+During this time, most consumers focus their money on the festivities, not buying a car, leading to quieter dealerships.

 • February and August are good times too.
 Why?
 Because lots of car buyers wait these months out, choosing to buy a new vehicle with new registration plates, which are released in March and September.

-Another top tip: if you can visit a dealership midweek when they’re quieter, you’ll likely have the salesperson’s undivided attention.
-And that means they’ll be more attentive to you and more likely to negotiate a better car deal.
+If you can visit a dealership midweek when they’re quieter, you’ll likely have the salesperson’s undivided attention.

 Photo by Anthony Shkraba from Pexels